-DCP testing was carried out from the ground surface adjacent to the boreholes as well as at one other nominated location in accordance with AS1289.6.3.2 - 1997, "Determination of the penetration resistance of a soil - 9kg Perth Sand Penetrometer" to estimate near surface soil conditions.
+DCP testing was carried out from the ground surface adjacent to the boreholes as well as at two other nominated locations in accordance with AS1289.6.3.2 - 1997, "Determination of the penetration resistance of a soil - 9kg Perth Sand Penetrometer" to estimate near surface soil conditions.

-An in-situ infiltration test was conducted within the rear of the site at BH5, using a modified version of the Australian Standard AS1289.6.7.2 - 2000 Falling Head Permeability Method.
+An in-situ infiltration test was conducted within the rear of No.142 at BH5, using a modified version of the Australian Standard AS1289.6.7.2 - 2000 Falling Head Permeability Method.